Cold and flu season is upon us—but that doesn’t mean you have to suffer. Check out these tips on how to boost your immune system and resilience.

 Here are foods that emphasize nutrients essential to optimal immune system function:

-Zinc – seafood, pumpkin seeds, sea vegetables, beans, lentils, and legumes
+Zinc – seafood, pumpkin seeds, sea vegetables, legumes (be sure to soak, sprout and/or cook)

 Vitamin D – salmon, fatty fish, egg yolks, cheese (if tolerable), mushrooms